merenlab/merenlab.org/courses/PFLS/index.md

 | `\|\|`            | Logical OR (used between commands or conditions)                            | `if [ "$a" -eq 1 ] \|\| [ "$b" -eq 2 ]` |

-One can also extend `if` satements with additional conditions and `else` statements:
+One can also extend `if` statements with additional conditions and `else` statements:

 ```sh
 if [ condition ]; then